elamaran619/amazon-quicksight-user-guide/doc_source/edit-a-data-source.md

 1. If the connection validates, choose **Update data source**\.
 If not, correct the connection information and try validating again\.

-1. If you want to create a new data set using the updated data source, proceed with the instructions at [Creating a Database Data Set](create-a-database-data-set.md)\.
+1. If you want to create a new data set using the updated data source, proceed with the instructions at [Creating a Data Set from a Database](create-a-database-data-set.md)\.
 Otherwise, close the **Choose your table** dialog\.

 ## Editing an Athena Data Source<a name="edit-an-athena-data-source"></a>